 More on Google Shopping Ads here.

 With Shopping Ads becoming increasingly popular, plus the increasing threats to Google’s ad business posed by Amazon’s move into paid ads on its marketplace, Google saw the opportunity to provide an ad format that allowed the user to purchase within the ad itself.
 Google Buy on Google, along with its universal shopping cart, was a natural extension to the Shopping Ad.

-To make this an attractive alternative for merchants, Google initially rolled out Actions as a cost-per-sale performance model, rather than Shopping Ads’ pay-per-click model.
-Google didn’t charge you anything to participate in Google Actions until one of your products was purchased.
+To make this an attractive alternative for merchants, Google initially rolled out Buy on Google as a cost-per-sale performance model, rather than Shopping Ads’ pay-per-click model.
+Google didn’t charge you anything to participate in Buy on Google until one of your products was purchased.
 And then, the fee was a percentage of your revenue (between 5% – 15%).

 To support the “Buy on Google” filter in Google Shopping, Google also creates a “mini-store” for each participating merchant, meaning all your products are aggregated under your brand banner, making it easy for users to browse your entire product line.

-The fact that Google Actions is now free makes it very attractive, especially as demands on your resources are low with Actions.
+The fact that Buy on Google is now free makes it very attractive, especially as demands on your resources are low with Buy on Google.
 No campaigns to set up and optimize in Google Ads.
 Orders are synced from Google to your Shopify store automatically (by AdAmplify).
 So, you continue to use the same processes you’re used to using in Shopify.